 1. Legal framework

-Taxes concerned by this annex are indirect taxes such as value added taxes, customs and import duties, other fiscal charges and duties.
-To be included in case the applicable regulation, financing decision or financing agreement do not exclude the financing of taxes: [Taxes, including VAT are eligible provided the beneficiary(ies) (or, where applicable, its affiliated entity(ies)) can show they cannot reclaim them]

-To be included in case the applicable regulation, financing decision or financing agreement exclude financing of taxes: [Taxes, including VAT are not eligible, therefore, they will be considered as part of the estimated total accepted costs of the action for the purpose of co-financing provided the beneficiary (ies) (or, where applicable, its affiliated entity(ies)) can show they cannot reclaim them]
+Taxes concerned by this annex are indirect taxes such as value added taxes, customs and import duties, other fiscal charges and dutiesTaxes, including VAT are not eligible, therefore, they will be considered as part of the estimated total accepted costs of the action for the purpose of co-financing provided the beneficiary (ies) (or, where applicable, its affiliated entity(ies)) can show they cannot reclaim them

-[There is no agreement between the European Commission and <name of the partner country> by which taxes are partially or fully exonerated]

-[or]

-[The European Commission and <name of the partner country or countries > have agreed in < insert reference to the concerned financing agreement or framework agreement > to < partially/fully> exonerate the following taxes < detail type(s) of tax >.
-[More specific information such as details of the competent authority of the partner country(ies), a reference to exemption procedures prescribed by the national legislation in force (for example, the required formalities, the scheme for ex ante exemption or ex post reimbursement, etc.) may be added].

-[or]

-[For global calls: The European Commission has concluded several agreements with different third countries by which EU funded projects are partially or totally exonerated of certain taxes. <specify here where and how the applicant may obtain this information regarding the country(ies) for which it wishes to submit its proposal>.]
+The European Commission and the Republic of Serbia have agreed in the Framework Agreement on IPA II which entered into force on 30th December 2014 tPo fully exonerate the taxes, customs and import duties and levies and/or charges having equivalent effect.

 It is the applicant’s obligation to familiarise itself with the applicable tax regime, for example by addressing the competent authorities of the relevant administration in the country in which the applicant is established and/or of the partner country or countries.

 Please note that VAT is not eligible where it is paid by a public body of an EU Member State in relation to activities it carries out as a public authority of an EU Member State.
 These activities are strictly limited to the exercise of sovereign powers or prerogatives of an EU Member State (police, justice and public domain management).